-However, there is one site that you should focus more on then any of the others.
-It should almost go with out saying that Google is the one of the best sites out there to get customer reviews on.
+However, there is one site that you should focus more on than any of the others.
+It should almost go without saying that Google is one of the best sites out there to get customer reviews on.
 While the others are still important, Google remains king (at least for now).

 The power of Google My Business comes down to the following:

 - Reviews are becoming one of the many factors in search rankings